CaoiveMcTigue/greys-anatomy-quiz/README.md

 * The Fun Facts links to a page which has some facts about the tv show Grey's Anatomy giving the user some more information and a chance to learn more about the show.
 * In the middle of these four buttons is a logo for the tv show Grey's Anatomy which is also a button which will redirect you to the Home page also.

-There is a Grey's Anatomy hero image and some text beneath it.
+There is then some text beneath it.

 Then there is two buttons:
 1. Play : which links to the quiz page to begin the game.